resbaz/nectar-cloud-lessons/Resources/CreatingTheImageForTheWorkshop.md

 > /home/ubuntu/.ssh/authorized_keys
 ```

+**NB** From this point you will not be able to `ssh` into this instance!
+If you think this might be a problem,
+snapshot the instance, then delete your keys from a running copy of the snapshot, then make a snapshot of the
+snapshot...

 ### Make the snapshot

 Then **shut the instance off** (do not terminate it) and make a snapshot of it named `res_os_drupal7`.

 Go to the snapshot and edit it:

-* change its description to "The ResBaz cloud workshop image"
+* change its description to "The ResBaz cloud workshop image as at <Date>"
 * make it public

 Once that is done, start it and test that all works as expected.